Aaron Schoenke: Recognition

-Schoenke's YouTube channel for Bat in the Sun Productions has over 2.5 million subscribers, 444 million views, and a large, passionate fan community across social media platforms.
+Schoenke's YouTube channel for Bat in the Sun Productions has over 2.5 million subscribers, 444 million views, and a large fanbase across social media platforms.

 Super Power Beat Down won Best Reality Web Series at the 2015 and 2019 Geekie Awards.
 It has been nominated for several Streamy Awards including Stunt Choreography, Action or Sci-Fi Show, and Visual Special Effects.